RSA Spark submissions for 2025 are now closed. Thank you to all students who took part.

 Interested in becoming a brief partner?

-Email our partnerships team below and collaborate with a trusted social impact charity and align your brand with positive change.
+If you have any questions don’t hesitate to email our partnerships team below, collaborate with a trusted social impact charity and align your brand with positive change.

 For information about how we handle your data, please read our privacy policy.